DanielHou315/QClap-Mobile/README.md

 # QClap v1

----
-## Updates:
+### Updates:

 *March 2022 Update: I am moving towards v2, which is cross-platform and cloud-based.*

-*March 2022 Update: iPad Screen is still too reflective and not bright enough.
-If you want a stable cloud solution, Azure Video Indexer may be viable.*
----

 This is a lightweight Clapperboard app for iPadOS with dynamic QR Code built in to encode all scene information.